 In my coaching program, a member asked me for suggestions on identifying his target market.
 Your target market consists of the people and businesses that are most likely to buy what you sell.

-Here’s some suggestions.
+Here are some suggestions.

 Identifying your target market is one of the most crucial steps you need to take when you are launching your products.